Cursive Generator

 Oblique Holder

 A specialized pen holder with an angled flange positioning the nib at optimal angle for pointed pen calligraphy, particularly Copperplate and Spencerian scripts requiring 52-55 degree slant.
-The oblique flange holds the nib offset to the right (for right-handed writers), allowing comfortable hand position while achieving proper letter slant.
-Eliminates awkward wrist twist required with straight holders for slanted scripts.
-Originally developed in the 19th century when Copperplate dominated formal writing.
+The oblique flange holds the nib offset to the right (for right-handed writers), allowing comfortable hand position while achieving proper letter slant without awkward wrist twist.
+Left-handed calligraphers use left-oblique holders with reversed flange orientation.
+Originally developed in the 19th century when Copperplate dominated formal writing and business correspondence.
+The oblique holder represents a significant ergonomic innovation that enabled professional penmen to write for extended periods while maintaining consistent letter angles.
+Modern manufacturers including Speedball, Hourglass, and JetPens produce oblique holders in various styles, from simple brass flanges to adjustable systems that accommodate different nib sizes and writing preferences.
+Master penmen recommend experimenting with flange angles to find optimal comfort and letter slant for individual writing styles.

 Straight Holder